miko-soft/ws-server/README.md

 // websocket server
 const wsOpts = {
-  timeout: 5 * 60 * 1000,
+  timeout: 5 * 60 * 1000, // close socket after ms inactivity.
+If 0 never close.
+Default: 5min.
-  maxConns: 5,
-  maxIPConns: 2,
+  allowHalfOpen: false, // if false close socket if it's readyState is writeOnly or readOnly.
+When NginX timeout socket on the client side [Client -X- NginX --- WSServer(NodeJS)]
+  maxConns: 10000, // limit connections to the server
+  maxIPConns: 3, // limit connections from the same IP address.
+If 0 infinite
-  storage: 'memory',
+  storage: 'memory', // socket storage type
-  subprotocol: 'jsonRWS',
+  subprotocol: 'jsonRWS', // protocol used in the server
-  tightening: 100,
+  tightening: 400, // delays in the code execution
+  autodelayFactor: 500, // factor for preventing DDoS, it can lead to slower message sending when set to higher values
-  version: 13,
+  version: 13, // websocket version
-  debug: false
+  debug: false // debug incoming and outgoing messages };
-};
 const wsServer = new WsServer(wsOpts);
 wsServer.socketStorage.init(null);